-Separatist rebels storm China's consulate in Pakistan, two police killed
+Rebels storm China's consulate in Pakistan amid gunfire and explosion

 China has in recent years become one of Pakistan’s most important investors and supporters with some $60 billion poured into projects as part of China’s continent-bridging Belt and Road.

-Chinese foreign ministry spokesman Geng Shuang condemned the attack and said China “requests the Pakistani side takes measures to ensure the safety of Chinese nationals and organisations”.
+Chinese foreign ministry spokesman Geng Shuang condemned the attack and said China “requests the Pakistani side take measures to ensure the safety of Chinese nationals and organisations”.

 When asked whether the attack would affect Chinese investment in Pakistan, Geng said China would “continue unswervingly” to work with Pakistan to develop CPEC projects.

+“High alert has been issued and more security personnel deployed at Iranian and Afghan consulates in Quetta and other important places,” Quetta police chief Abdul Razzar Cheema said.

-Additional reporting by Philip Wen in Beijing; Writing by Kay Johnson and Drazen Jorgic; Editing by Neil Fullick, Robert Birsel
+Additional reporting by Philip Wen in Beijing; Writing by Kay Johnson and Drazen Jorgic; Editing by Neil Fullick, Robert Birsel and Nick Macfie